 Patti Lupone Apologizes for ‘Disrespectful’ Comments Made About Fellow Broadway Actors During New Yorker Interview

-- In late May 2025, Patti LuPone issued a public apology for her disrespectful remarks made about fellow performers Kecia Lewis and Audra McDonald.
+- On May 31, 2025, Patti LuPone issued a public apology on Instagram for her disrespectful remarks about fellow performers Kecia Lewis and Audra McDonald made in a recent New Yorker interview.

 Patti LuPone Apologizes For 'Demeaning' Remarks About Fellow Broadway Actors After Backlash